lewmios/Inventory-Management-System/README.md

   - Load previous inventory so that I can interact with it again
   - Be reminded to save my inventory when I quit the application
   - Be given the option to load a previous inventory from a file upon starting application

+## **Phase 4: Task 2**

+For task two of the project, the Java construct that I have included in my project is the use of a Map interface in my code.
+However, I haven't actually changed anything in my code because the use of a Map interface has been present since I began this project.
+The class containing the Map interface is the Inventory class, and it makes use of Java's LinkedHashMap.
+This is because when I first started the project, I wanted to be able to store Item's within the Inventory, but I also wanted to be able to find Items based on their barcode.
+For this reason, I made it so that my Inventory was a LinkedHashMap where the key for every Item in the Map could be set to the Item's barcode.
+Once I overrode the equals and hashcode in my Item class, this made it very easy to interact with Items within my Inventory.

+## **Phase 4: Task 3**

+Although when looking at my UML Class Diagram, I am able to understand the reasoning behind the association, aggregation, and extension relationships, I feel that there are many design aspects that I could potentially improve on.
+If I had more time to work on my project, I believe that I would definitely refactor parts of the code to improve the overall simplicity, efficiency, and design of the code.
+Below is a list of code I would potentially refactor...

+  - In order to have the inventory visually update in the GUI, I created a class to convert my Inventory into a DefaultListModel<Item>.
+However, I feel like rather than using a DefaultListModel, I could have used Observers that would repaint the panels once it detected a change in the Inventory.

+  - Similarly, I created a method in RightPanel that created a LeftPanel so that the LeftPanel could be accessed by the RightPanel.
+Instead of this, I think that I could refactor it so that the relationship between InventoryGUI and LeftPanel(respectively RightPanel) were bi-directional.
+That way, the RightPanel would be able to access the LeftPanel through their bi-directional relationship with the InventoryGUI class.

+  - In the ui class, the ItemDetailsPanel and ItemFoundPanel are almost the same except for some small details .
+When I tried to use a single class called DetailsPanel for both occurrences of the panel, the itemUpdate method would not work properly which stopped the GUI from updating properly when a new Item got inputted.
+However, I think that I could refactor this part of the code by creating an abstract class and having the ItemDetailsPanel and ItemFoundPanel extend this class so that I wouldn't have two classes with duplicate code.

+Overall, these are the 3 main refactors that I can think of when looking at my UML Class Diagram.
+However, based on my experience writing the code, I feel that there are many more aspects that I could improve on throughout my code.
+I think that I am currently not knowledgeable enough to incorporate more efficient methods into my design.